Help your son or daughter to eat: chapter 7 in 'Anorexia and other eating disorders'

 - ‘It’s your medicine’: worth a go

 - Damage limitation: blame something other than your kid

-- Make a graceful exit
+- Teamwork: have a break, make a graceful exit

 - Containment: stay close